HIGHLIGHTS

 Design

-The OnePlus Nord 5’s design is identical to that of the Samsung Galaxy A56, and Redmi A5 even.
-All of these phones have a pill-shaped camera island with a very minimal difference i.e. the placement of the flashlight.
+The OnePlus Nord 5’s design is identical to that of the Samsung Galaxy A56 and the Redmi A5 even.
+All of these phones have a pill-shaped camera island with a very minimal difference, i.e. the placement of the flashlight.
 Both phones have it beside the camera pill, while OnePlus has its flash inside the island.

-This design uniformity begs the question — is it just the case of “Oooh I am copying this design”?
-Or do these companies collectively decide what same kind of design they want to pump out?
+This design uniformity begs the question — is it just the case of “Oooh, I am copying this design”?
+Or do these companies collectively decide on the same kind of design they want to pump out?
 Or something even wilder, like one large company behind the curtains that designs phones for these brands, and they are slacking?

 The point is, I don’t like it when all the phones look the same.
 I would like to look at a phone and be able to tell what brand it is.

-Besides that, OnePlus has ditched the unibody metal design they resurrected last time in favour of the industry-standard glass sandwich.
-Unsurprising choice there, considering that metal interfered with the 5G network and resulted in the phone heating faster too.
+Besides that, OnePlus has ditched the unibody metal design it resurrected last time in favour of the industry-standard glass sandwich.
+Unsurprising choice, considering that metal interfered with the 5G network and resulted in the phone heating faster, too.

 The phone is available in Marble Sands, Dry Ice, and Phantom Grey shades, and offers decent ingress and water protection with an IP65 rating.